yuma-mizuno/mathlib/docs/extras/typeclass_inference.md

 example : x + (x + (x + x)) = ((x + x) + x) + x := assoc_assoc x
 ```

-There are three inputs to `assoc_assoc` -- a type `G`, a term of type `group G` (that is, the definitions of the multiplication, inverse and identity in `G` and the proofs that they satisfy the axioms of a group), and a term `g` of type `G`.
+There are three inputs to `assoc_assoc` -- a type `G`, a term of type `add_group G` (that is, a term carrying all the definitions of the addition, additive inverse, and additive identity in `G`, and the proofs that they satisfy the axioms of an additive group), and a term `g` of type `G`.
 The user is asked for `g`, Lean can now guess `G` using type unification -- but how can Lean guess the group structure on `G` just by thinking about the types of everything?
 It can't.
 When faced with the term `assoc_assoc x`, Lean can figure out that `x` must be `4` and `G` must be `ℤ` -- but how can it figure out the additive group structure on `ℤ`?
 Lean needs to come up with an addition function `ℤ → ℤ → ℤ` for example -- it knows the type, but how does it figure out the term?
+Clearly in this case, the answer is not "try to figure out how to add two integers together just from the user input" -- we need to find the correct definition of addition on the integers from somewhere in Lean's database of definitions and theorems.

-The answer is that it "looks it up in a big table".
+So the answer here is that Lean "looks it up in a big table".
 In other words, it uses type class inference.
+We'll now explain more about how this look-up works.

 ## Type class inference -- the basics. ##

 All the material in this section is covered in Theorem Proving In Lean.

-If `G` is a type, then `add_group G` is a structure -- it's the structure of groups with group law `+`.
-To make a term of this structure you will ultimately end up running the constructor for this structure, and the constructor is a function which demands as input an addition map `G → G → G`, a negation map `G → G`, a zero term of type `G`, and a proof of each of the group axioms for an additive group.
-However `add_group G` is more than a structure -- it is a *class*; we can check this using Lean's `#print` command:
+If `G` is a type, then `add_group G` is a structure.
+Informally, a term of type `add_group G` is an additive group structure on `G`.
+To make a term of this type you will ultimately end up running the constructor for this structure, and the constructor is a function which demands as input an addition map `G → G → G`, a negation map `G → G`, a zero term of type `G`, and a proof of each of the group axioms for an additive group.

+If you're making your own additive group, then of course you're going to have to make these maps and prove these theorems about them yourself somehow.
+But what about a completely standard type such as the integers?
+Addition and negation and zero and all the axioms will have already been done for you.
+How do we get to those definitions, especially if we are a beginner and don't know our way around the Lean library files?

+Here's the trick. `add_group G` is more than a structure -- it is a *class*; we can check this using Lean's `#print` command:

 ```lean
 #print add_group